China lets yuan break key 7 level for first time in decade as trade war worsens

 Highlighting the widening impact of the trade tensions, agricultural commodities’ prices surged after a report that China had asked state-owned firms to halt imports of U.S. agricultural products.

-China soymeal futures DSMcv1 rose more than 2% and Dalian iron ore futures DCIOcv1 dropped, hitting their weakest level since July, while London copper slumped to its lowest in over two years.
+China soymeal futures rose more than 2% and Dalian iron ore futures dropped, hitting their weakest level since July, while London copper slumped to its lowest in over two years.

 Reporting by Andrew Galbraith and Winni Zhou in SHANGHAI and Noah Sin in HONG KONG; Additional reporting by Luoyan Liu in SHANGHAI and Stella Qiu in BEIJING; Editing by Shri Navaratnam